-If a horse is placed on a list (Stewards, Starters, Paddock, etc.) then the trainer will be provided a notification by the racing office.
+If a horse is placed on a list (Stewards, Starters, Paddock, etc.) then the trainer will be notified by posting of such lists in the racing office.

 HORSE HEALTH CARE

 DEFINITIONS

 Anemia: A blood condition where the number of red blood cells or the amount of hemoglobin or both are below the normal limits.